voi-api/voi-api.github.io/maas-pro.md

 ### On pricing

 Pricing is under active development and constantly evolving, but it typically consists of a fixed fee and a minute fee.
-Below are other conditions that will also effect the price of the ride.
+Below are other conditions that will also affect the price of the ride.
 Regardless, the actual price will always be returned when ending the ride.

 **End ride fines** If the user leaves the scooter without locking it, Voi will manually end the ride with a cost corresponding to the time when the scooter stopped moving and send a warning to the user.
-If the user leaves the scooter unlocked again, we will also end the the ride when the scooter stopped moving and add a fee of 25€.
+If the user leaves the scooter unlocked again, we will end the ride with a cost corresponding to the time when the scooter stopped moving and in additon add a fee of 25€.
 This fee will be included in the end-ride charge.

 **Short rides** If the users ride for less than 100 meters or less than 2 minutes, we will not charge for the ride.
 It is optional for the partner to present receipts and/or add these rides to the invoicing material.

 **Refunds** The partner is responsible for performing refunds.
-When this is done is defined in the customer support criteria.
+When this is done it is defined in the customer support criteria.
 Sometimes, Voi customer support also requests the partner to perform refunds.

-**Parking fees and other charges post-ride** Voi doesn't perform any charges after the ride is ended.
+**Parking fees and other charges post-ride** Voi does not perform any charges after the ride is ended.

 ## Rental by id